This hearty Instant Pot Bolognese sauce is packed with veggies and freezes amazingly — so eat half and freeze the leftovers for a busy night!

 This sauce freezes so well you’ll never know the difference once it’s defrosted!
 Here’s how to do it.

 Want more easy Instant Pot recipes?
-Here are some of our other favorites!
+Here are some of our favorites!

-- This Instant Pot Sun-dried Tomato & Sausage Pasta is in our rotation every couple of weeks
+- Instant Pot Sun-dried Tomato & Sausage Pasta

 Instant Pot Bolognese Sauce